 kitkat: You mentioned that children's needs are often ignored.
 This effects self-esteem sometimes into adulthood.
 What precautions do you or other people who interact with these children or adult children need to take when they open up about their lives?

 Tina Kotulski: Because my mother lives with me, I can monitor the amount of sugar she consumes.
-She loves sugar and it leads to health problems which leads to more medications.
+She loves sugar and it leads to health problems which lead to more medications.
 Also, she is on a treatment plan that Dr. Abram Hoffer wrote about in his many books, one in particular, Healing Schizophrenia by natural nutrition.
 He has years of research to back his treatment.
 I suggest you read some of his work.
 It's phenomenal.
-Also, my mother is on a low dose of an anti-psychotic, but nothing like she was before she moved in with us two years ago.
-You can find out more on the resource page of www.extraordinaryvoices.com.
+Also, my mother is on a low dose of an antipsychotic, but nothing like she was before she moved in with us two years ago.

 Natalie: Our time is up tonight.
 Thank you, Tina, for being our guest, for sharing your personal story, providing some excellent information and for answering audience questions.
 We appreciate you being here.